All Episodes

 There are other ways to go.

-They're gonna have to be other ways to beat the Iran deal.
+There are going to be other ways to beat the Iran deal.

 I got a couple ideas.

-Anyway, back to Joey in uh in Austin.
+Anyway, back to Joey in Austin.

-Okay, uh three new restaurants, and there might be a legitimate complaint here about their smokestacks and the amount of smoke that they're emitting.
+Okay, three new restaurants, and there might be a legitimate complaint here about their smokestacks and the amount of smoke that they're emitting.

 That's where we left off.